IndustAI/learning-group-structure/README.md

 # Learning Group Structure and Disentangled Representations of Dynamical Environments

-This folder contains notebooks that can be used to reproduce the experiments in our paper "Learning Disentangled Representations and Group Structure of Dynamical Environments", which was accepted to NeurIPS 2020.
-You can find the ArXiv version of our paper <a href="https://arxiv.org/abs/2002.06991">here</a>.
+This repository is the official supporting code for the paper "Learning Disentangled Representations and Group Structure of Dynamical Environments", which was accepted to NeurIPS 2020.
+You can find the ArXiv version of the paper <a href="https://arxiv.org/abs/2002.06991">here</a>.

+The code is structured in notebook form, where each notebook is used to reproduce the experiments described in our paper and produce the plots shown in our paper.
+The notebooks are named after the figure that they are used in; for example, fig2_flatland generates plots used in figure 2.

+### Overview

+We consider representation learning of dynamical environments to be the task of learning: (i) to encode static observations (i.e. images) in a latent space and (ii) how actions evolve this latent representation such that it remains faithful to the ground-truth in the observation space.
+Our approach, as formalised in our paper, is to use spherical latent spaces (where observations are encoded as unit-norm n-dimensional vectors) and represent actions as unitary (i.e. norm-preserving) rotations.

+Moreover, we aim to find not just a faithful representation of the environment, but a disentangled representation as defined by <a href="https://arxiv.org/abs/1812.02230">Higgins et al. (2018)</a>.
+At a high level, a disentangled representation is one where the generative factors of the environment (for example translations and rotations in a 3D world) can be independently identified and modified in the latent space encoding.
+Our work proposes a regularisation that, when applied to the learned representations of actions, encourages this disentanglement.

 # Requirements